tahminabithy/blossom-bliss-client/README.md

 ## Usage

-1. **Booking a Service**: Users can select from a list of services and book appointments by specifying the date and time.
+1. **Booking a Service**: Users can choose a service and schedule an appointment.
-2. **Admin Access**: Admins have access to manage services and appointments through a secure admin panel.
+2. **Admin Access**: Admins can log in to manage services and bookings.
-3. **Payments**: Users can securely pay for their services online.
+3. **Payments**: Users can pay for services online via Stripe.
-4. **Authentication**: Users must log in via Firebase Authentication to access the booking and payment features.
+4. **Authentication**: Login is required for booking and payment features.

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to this project:
+If you'd like to contribute:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-branch`).